kennethklee/clean-docker-golang-svelte/README.md

 # docker-golang-svelte

-Opinionated starter boilerplate for golang & svelte server.
-Any statically compiled UI can be used in place of svelte.
+This is an example of golang & svelte application.
+NOTE: Any statically compiled UI can be used in place of svelte.
+Any server that can reverse proxy can be used in place of golang.

+The `app` directory contains the golang server.
+The `web` directory contains the nodejs server with svelte.

+A single Dockerfile binds them together.

 Getting Started
 ---------------